 Posts range from news updates to questions and even developers asking how to approach a certain problem.
 These aren’t usually complex algorithmic problems but they are issues that web developers face every day.

 You can also find posts offering advice on speeding up website performance since PHP can run a tad slow.
-Although it’s still the most used open source backend language so it’s gonna be around for a while.
+It’s still the most used open-source backend language so it’s going to be around for a while.

 Piggybacking on the PHP subreddit is the ever-popular WordPress sub.

-Since WordPress now powers more than 25% of the Internet it’s fair to say this CMS is worth learning.
-And if you’re having trouble with WordPress this community can help.
+Since WordPress now powers more than 1/3 of the Internet, it’s fair to say this CMS is worth learning.
+And if you’re having trouble with WordPress, this community can help.